kevzettler/kevzettler.github.com/_posts/2015-08-10-react_data_fetching_with_relay.md

 Flux is an abstract pattern or best practice.
 Relay is a framework.
 Relay is built on the concepts of Flux.
 It has the same concepts of: Dispatcher, Actions, and Stores. but,yet they are represented a little differently.
 Relay has a new concept called 'Higher Order Components' or HOCs.

 #Higher Order Components
 HOCs are defined like regular react components.
 HOCs wrap child UI components.
 The HOC will execute its queries and then render the child UI component passing the query data in as props.
 The Flux flow is now managed by the HOC.
 The HOC will act as a dispatcher.
 It has methods like `setQueryParams` that can be considered a Flux Action.
-Calling `setQueryParams` triggers to Flux flow.
-The queries defined in HOC are updated, new data is fetched and persisted in the HOC.
+Calling `setQueryParams` triggers the Flux flow.
+The queries defined in the HOC are updated, new data is fetched and persisted in the HOC.
 The HOC is acting as a Flux Store by persisting this data.

 Below is a simplified example of a ProfilePicture component and a complimentary HOC.
 Imagine we have ProfilePicture defined to render user avatars throughout our project.
 We need to fetch the data to display the user avatar.
 We then create a Relay HOC to query the user profile pictures from a database.
 The HOC passes this query data to the child ProfilePicture component.